-According to the Danish Executive Order on Financial Reports for Insurance Companies and Lateral Pension Funds, insurance companies must account for their social responsibility work in connection with their annual report.
-In brief, the report must include information on environmental issues and sustainability, gender diversity, socials issues, data ethics and issues relating to respect for human rights, anti-corruption and antibribery.
+Additionally, Danish insurers must account for their social responsibility work in connection with their annual report.
+In brief, the report must include information on environmental issues and sustainability, gender diversity, social issues, data ethics and issues relating to respect for human rights, anti-corruption and anti-bribery.